|Title:||Assistant Athletic Director (Communications)|

-Glenn was ultimately responsible for the construction and implementation of the school’s athletics website (www.PiedmontLions.com) as well as the total rebranding of the school’s athletics logo and wordmarks in 2005.
-He also initiated the school's All-Access live game coverage and social media platforms and serves as the in-game color analyst for the Piedmont College Basketball Radio Network.
+The Keystone Heights, Fla. native was ultimately responsible for the construction and implementation of the school’s athletics website (PiedmontLions.com) as well as the total rebranding of the school’s athletics logo and wordmarks in 2005.
+He also initiated the school's All-Access live game coverage and social media platforms and served as the in-game color analyst for the Piedmont College Basketball Radio Network.

 In his nine years as the head men’s basketball coach at PC, Glenn tallied a 99-135 career record which places him second on both the school’s all-time wins and winning percentage lists over the entire history of the men's basketball program.
-He took the reins of the program in 2003 as one of the youngest NCAA head coaches and roamed the sidelines during PC’s entire NCAA Division III membership.
+He took the reins of the program in 2003 as one of the youngest NCAA head coaches and roamed the sidelines during PC’s first nine years of NCAA Division III full-fledged membership.

-In additional to being named the GSAC Coach of the Year in 2011, his program mentored numerous academic and athletic achievements highlighted by a Josten’s Trophy finalist in 2008.
+In additional to being named the GSAC Coach of the Year in 2011, his program mentored numerous academic and athletic achievements highlighted by a Josten’s Trophy finalist in 2008 in Jake Baldwin.
 Glenn produced one Division III All-American, one All-Region selection, one D3Hoops.com South Region Freshman of the Year, 15 GSAC All-Conference selections, two GSAC Players of the Year, three GSAC Freshmen of the Year, and 10 GSAC All-Freshman honorees.

 His squads also claimed a pair of tournament titles during his tenure capturing both the 2009 New York City Tournament of Heroes title and the 2007 Roger Taylor Invitational championship during his tenure.

-Glenn was very active in professional associations as he completed two consecutive three-year terms as the independent representative on the NCAA Division III South Region Ranking/Advisory Committee and has served as the NCAA representative as numerous NCAA Championship sites.
+Glenn was very active in professional associations as he completed a pair of consecutive three-year terms as the independent representative on the NCAA Division III South Region Ranking/Advisory Committee and served as the NCAA representative at numerous NCAA Championship sites.
 He was also instrumental in developing and initiating the Georgia Basketball Coaches Association and served as Vice-Chair on the association's Executive Committee.